 "Studies have shown ginger to be effective in decreasing inflammation, swelling, and pain, thanks to a compound called gingerol," says Tracy Lockwood-Beckerman, RD, in an episode of You Versus Food.
 "Gingerol is a bio-active compound in ginger which has powerful anti-inflammatory and antioxidant affects."

-While there are plenty of different ways you can cook with ginger, there are also some warm ginger drinks you can sip.
+While there are plenty of different ways you can cook with ginger (including how to make ginger oil for relieving aches and pains), there are also some warm ginger drinks you can sip.
 There's ginger tea, ginger lattes, and more, all of which bring on the anti-inflammatory benefits.
 Here are some recipes that will let you sip your way to better health.

 The best warm ginger drinks to enjoy this winter